ir-uam/RELISON/docs/source/sna/metrics/indivcomm.rst

 Individual community metrics
 ============================

 Given a community partition, it is possible to compute several metrics considering the different clusters of users.
 Individual community metrics evaluate the structural properties for each community on its own.
-SoNALiRe integrates the following metrics:
+RELISON integrates the following metrics:

 * `Degree`_
 * `Size`_